Article Submission Guidelines Life Science Leader

 Life Science Leader (LSL) is designed for executives in the life sciences, pharmaceutical, biopharmaceutical, and medical device industries.
 Our articles are intended to showcase business best practices and learnings while not presenting the content in an overly technical/scientific way.
 Life Science Leader does not use an editorial calendar; we choose our articles based on current and relevant topics our audience will find valuable as well as our interactions with key industry stakeholders.

-Life Science Leader accepts bylined/contributed articles, but only a limited amount run in each issue.
+Life Science Leader accepts bylined/contributed articles.
 You first need to send Chief Editor, Ben Comer (ben.comer@lifescienceconnect.com), a brief abstract of the topic you are suggesting.

 General Guidelines For Submitting An Article To LSL